HarperDB-Add-Ons/site-performance/README.md

 - https://localhost:9926/pagebank?url=https://www.harperdb.io/solutions/digital-commerce

 #### @TODO
+- We should accommodate a hash of the URL to avoid issues with query parameters
 - The url of the hero image should be extracted from the rendered HTML and set as the `earlyHint` value
 - Add a background process to crawl pages based on the flag set in the Sitemap table
 - Employ queue/worker logic to allow for multiple threads to work through the render backlog